bejoyjon/Miscelleaneous_documentation/Languages/Dutch_notes.md

 Tegengestelde - opposite direction

 ### Time related and similar
-Zodra - once\
+Zodra - once...Zodra heb ik gedaan = I have done it once (...during all this while)\
+Ooit - once (...upon a time) i.e.long back
 Zelfs - even... as in "Even the sky in...." = "Zelfs de lucht in....."\
-? - just / only
+Even - just / only\
+Voorlopig - for now\
+Doorgaans/meestal - usually \

 ### Measure of, count of, paying, ordering and accounting
 Maat - size\
 Vorm - shape\
 Rekening - bill

+### Others
+Volstrekt - absolutely/definitely \
+Blijkbaar - Apparently \
+Stiekem - secretly

 # Appendix
 ## All verbs with their tenses